Council of Avignon: Eleventh century

-The first reported council, Council of Avignon (1060), was held in 1060, though nothing is known about what took place; it may be prudent to note that the Great Schism of 1054 took place six years prior.
+The first reported council, Council of Avignon (1060), was held in 1060, though nothing is known about what took place.

 In 1080 a council, Council of Avignon (1080), was held under the presidency of Hugues de Dié, papal legate, in which Aicard, usurper of the See of Arles, was deposed, and Gibelin put in his place.
 Three bishops-elect (Lautelin of Embrun, Hugues of Grenoble, Didier of Cavaillon) accompanied the legate to Rome and were consecrated there by Pope Gregory VII.

 Thirteenth century

-During the 13th century four councils were held, including the Council of Avignon (1209) in which the inhabitants of Toulouse were excommunicated from the church by the council for failing to expel the Albigensian heretics from Toulouse.
+During the 13th century four councils were held, including the Council of Avignon (1209) in which the inhabitants of Toulouse were excommunicated by the council for failing to expel the Albigensian heretics from Toulouse.
 Included in the population that was excommunicated were two papal legates, four archbishops and twenty bishops.
 The next council was held in 1270, and Bertrand de Malferrat, Archbishop of Arles presided over the council.
 The usurpers of ecclesiastical property were severely threatened; unclaimed legacies were allotted to pious uses; the bishops were urged to mutually support one another; and individual churches were taxed for the support of the papal legates; and ecclesiastics were forbidden to convoke the civil courts against their bishops.
-And the council banned Christmas carols.